MicrosoftDocs/cpp-docs/docs/standard-library/span.md

 Include the standard header \<span> to get a single-dimensional view over a contiguous sequence of objects.

-Span enables fast and bounds-safe access to a contiguous sequence of elements.
-It's a view.
+Span is a view over a contiguous sequence of objects.
+It provides fast and bounds-safe access.
 Unlike vector or array, it doesn't "own" the elements it provides access to.

+Here's a quick example:

 JTW: quick example might be to show string->span, or something simple to show what it does.